-As shown in Figure 2.4, "High-level View of an Intermediary", an intermediary built using Artix ESB has the following pieces:
+As shown in Figure 6, an intermediary built using Artix ESB has the following pieces:

-- a service-side transport
+a service-side transport

 - a service-side binding

 - a service implementation

-- · a service proxy
+- a service proxy

 - a consumer-side binding

 - a consumer-side transport

 In addition, an intermediary can have any number of request-level and message-level interceptors that provide added functionality to the endpoint.
 These interceptors can be used to perform functions such as encryption, validation, or header processing.